John-OK/hellobirdie/docs/backend/api/recordings-search-contract.md

   3. `gen:<genus>`
   4. `sp:<species>`
   5. `en:<substring>`
+- Query assembly: the service layer joins tags with `+` and quotes multi-word values (e.g., `en:"lesser black-backed gull"`).
+QueryBuilder returns a list of tags only.
 - `box:` formatting:
   - No spaces; exactly three commas.
   - Exactly two decimal places for each coordinate.